Skip To Main Content

 • Finance News

-K8 STEAM meetings icon
+K-8 STEAM meetings scheduled

 School district leaders are hosting several meetings to provide information about the K-8 STEAM Academy model and to answer questions.
 Parent, staff and community feedback also will be collected.